jpgonzalez2011/gameface/README.md

 <!-- This is a Markdown checklist.
 Use it to keep track of your progress! -->

-- [ ] Create an account
+- [ ] Users can create an account.
+- [ ] Users can login and logout.
-- [ ] Log in / Log out
+- [ ] Users have profile pages.
+      - Personal Information (About)
+      - Profile Picture
+      - Cover Picture
+      - Display Area for Posts
-- [ ] Create, read, edit, and delete notes
+- [ ] Users can make posts (text).
-- [ ] Organize notes within Notebooks
+- [ ] Users can comment on posts (text).
-- [ ] Tag notes with multiple tags and search notes by tag
-- [ ] Search through notes for blocks of text
+- [ ] Users can like posts.
-- [ ] Apply complex styling to notes while editing
+- [ ] Users can become friends with other users.
-- [ ] Set reminders on notes
+- [ ] App has privacy permissions based on friend status.
+- [ ] Users can view posts made by their friends via a main feed.
+- [ ] App allows searching by User’s name.

 ## Design Docs
 * [View Wireframes][view]